sigp/lighthouse/book/src/validator-manager.md

-The validator manager tool is similar to the `lighthouse account-manager` tool, except the latter creates files that will be read by the VC next time it starts whilst the former makers instant changes to a live VC.
+The validator manager tool is similar to the `lighthouse account-manager` tool, except the latter creates files that will be read by the VC next time it starts whilst the former makes instant changes to a live VC.

 The `account-manager` is ideal for importing keys created with the [staking-deposit-cli](https://github.com/ethereum/staking-deposit-cli).
 On the